Tree Borrows: A Model of LLVM's noalias?

 Parting Thoughts

 The fact that Tree Borrows “kind of” describes noalias is intended, since noalias also “kind of” defines the optimizations that rustc performs.
-Nonetheless, we were a bit surprized when we first realized that Tree Borrows basically contains the precise state machine needed to describe noalias.
+Nonetheless, we were a bit surprised when we first realized that Tree Borrows basically contains the precise state machine needed to describe noalias, instead of an overapproximation.